paranoidandroid-96/Daughter-Interviews/Transcriptions/2009-11-14 - Jack Wills.md

 [<img src="https://i.ytimg.com/vi/mCXr74SohgQ/maxresdefault.jpg">](https://www.youtube.com/watch?v=mCXr74SohgQ)

 **Isabel:** Hi, it's Isabel and we've just come back from the Jack Wills Unsigned Freshers' Tour and now we're here at the brand new Islington store.
 So today in the basement here at this store we've got two girls you may recognise from the Jack Wills Unsigned website who we interviewed a few months ago.
-We've got Charlotte Campbell and Elena Torma playing for us today.
+We've got Charlotte Campbell and Elena Tonra playing for us today.

 **Charlotte:** I'm going to do a cover of by Akon's just because I think it's jokes.
 So, hey.